-And that's why I love recipes like this!
+And that’s why I love recipes like these Healthy Toddler Friendly Mini Muffins!
 My kids adore muffins and so I was determined to come up with a recipe that was not only free of sugar but also full of healthy ingredients!
 These muffins are packed with shredded vegetables and sweetened only with bananas, making them a great snack for kids of any age!
-My kids can't get enough of these, and I know your little ones will love them too!
+My kids can’t get enough of these, and I know your little ones will love them too!

-4 mashed bananas (or 3 mashed bananas and 1/4 cup unsweetened applesauce)
+- 4 mashed bananas (or 3 mashed bananas and 1/4 unsweetened applesauce)

 Preheat your oven to 350 degrees Fahrenheit and grease a 24-cup mini muffin tin.

 Add the whole wheat flour, rolled oats, baking soda and salt to a large bowl and whisk to combine.